Intestinal malabsorption in dogs.

 Canine nutrient absorption is just what it sounds like–it’s the absorption of nutrients from the food you give your dog.
 Every dog food is made to supply your dog with the appropriate vitamins, minerals, proteins, fats and nutrients.

-But more often than not, your dog isn’t absorbing all the nutrients he should and he’s suffering from the effects of nutritional malabsorption.
-That’s the fancy way of saying they’re just not absorbing the nutrients from the food you feed and that means they’re not fueling their bodies appropriately.
-Intestinal malabsorption is the lack of nutrient absorption in dogs based on some chronic issue with their small intestine and how it’s preventing proper nutrient absorption.
+But more often than not, your dog isn’t absorbing all the nutrients it should, and they’re suffering from the effects of nutritional intestinal malabsorption in dogs.
+That’s the fancy way of saying they’re just not absorbing the nutrients from the food you feed, and that means they’re not fueling their bodies appropriately.
+At its base definition, intestinal malabsorption in dogs is the lack of nutrient absorption in dogs based on some chronic issue with their small intestine and how it’s preventing proper nutrient absorption.

-When your dog isn’t getting all the nutrients from his food that he’s supposed to get, there are several reasons this could be.
-Most all deal with your dog’s gut health, and whether or not his gut is in poor shape.
-When your dog’s gut is not healthy, he’ll suffer from an overgrowth of bacteria that line his intestinal walls.
-This will absolutely prevent his intestines from absorbing the nutrients from his food, and fueling his body.
+When your dog isn’t getting all the nutrients from his food that they’re supposed to get, there are several other reasons this could be.
+Most all deal with your dog’s gut health and whether or not the gut is in poor shape.
+When your dog’s gut is not healthy, it’ll suffer from an overgrowth of bacteria that line the intestinal walls.
+This will absolutely prevent intestines from absorbing the nutrients from food, and fueling his body.

 Sometimes, this will start even with the food you give your dog.
 Even the best and most expensive foods are often highly processed.
-Many of the nutrients may be harder to absorb as a result and this means your dog doesn’t get all that you think he’s getting from that expensive foods.
-If your dog’s gut is unhealthy, they may have diarrhea, preventing them from getting maximum nutrition from their food because it just runs through their digestive system too quickly.
+As a result, many of the nutrients may be harder to absorb, which means your dog only gets some of what you think he’s getting from that expensive food.
+If your dog’s gut is unhealthy, this is often when diarrhea occurs, which prevents them from getting maximum nutrition from their food because it just runs through their digestive system too quickly.

-An unhealthy dog gut also means that your dog may not create enough digestive enzymes on his own to help break the food you give him down more for optimal absorption.
+An unhealthy dog gut also means that your dog may not create enough digestive enzymes to help break the food you give him down more for optimal absorption.

 Other times, poor canine nutrient absorption can happen because their intestinal lining is inflamed.
 Whether it’s a food sensitivity or allergic reaction or even an infection or internal trauma–if there is inflammation in your dog’s intestinal lining, they’ll not absorb nutrients appropriately.